xchem/xchem-align/USER-GUIDE.md

 #### Non-Diamond datasets

-Additional PDB files can be specified as an input of type `manual`.
+Additional structures can be specified as an input of type `manual`.
 See the end of the above example.
 The dir specified is relative to `base_dir`.
-In that directory you place the PDB file, and any corresponding MTZ file, with the same base name and the .pdb and .mtz extensions.
+In that directory you place the PDB file, the ligand CIF file, and any corresponding MTZ file, with the same base name and the .pdb and .mtz extensions.
 The base name is used for the name of the crystal (and is the name that will be used in Fragalysis, so choose sensible names here).

+The PDB and ligand CIF files are mandatory, and can be downloaded from [RCSB](https://www.rcsb.org/).
+Ligand CIFs can be downloaded from [here](https://www.rcsb.org/downloads/ligands).
+Check that the ligand name is the same in the PDB and CIF files.
+XCA uses the ligand name from the CIF file to identify the ligand in the PDB.

 For instance, if your directory contains this:

 * 1ABC.pdb
 * 1ABC.mtz
+* 1ABC.cif
 * 5XYZ.pdb
+* 5XYZ.cif
 * random.txt

 then 2 crystals will be processed and given the names 1ABC and 5XYZ.
 The second will not have a MTZ file and the file `random.txt` and any subdirectories are ignored.

+**NOTE**: currently the ligand name in the PDB MUST be LIG, even if it is something different in the downloaded files.
+So, currently, the ligand in the PDB file must be renamed to LIG (do not rename it in the CIF file).
+We expect to remove this limitation soon.

 #### Extra files